Church & Dwight Tone of Voice — Reliable & Value

 What is Church & Dwight's brand message?

-Church & Dwight's core message is about Trusted products for daily life.
-Their concept "Everyday essentials" drives their mission: To build consumer brands that are number one or number two in their categories.
+Church & Dwight's core message: Trusted products for daily life Their mission: To build consumer brands that are number one or number two in their categories

 What makes Church & Dwight's brand voice unique?

 Church & Dwight stands out through their reliable, value, everyday communication style.
-Their central brand tension — "Value vs. Premium" — shapes every message they craft in the Consumer Goods sector.
+Their central brand tension, "Value vs. Premium", shapes how they communicate across the Consumer Goods sector.

 What language style does Church & Dwight use?